ferbaptista/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a playable Hangman game in Python that reinforces string manipulation, control flow, and handling user input.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Build the Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a command-line Hangman game where the program randomly chooses a secret word and the player guesses letters until they either reveal the whole word or run out of attempts.

+#### Requirements
+Completed program should:

+- Randomly select words from a predefined list
+- Accept single-letter guesses and display current progress in the _ _ _ format (showing revealed letters and placeholders)
+- Track and display the number of incorrect guesses remaining
+- End the game with a clear win message when the word is fully guessed or a lose message when attempts are exhausted
+- Be forgiving of repeated guesses (do not count the same incorrect letter multiple times) and handle invalid input gracefully

 **Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
-- Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
-- Track incorrect guesses remaining
-- End when word is guessed or attempts exhausted
-- Display win/lose messages